debridge-finance/debridge-launcher/README.md

 2. Put keystore file to `secrets/keystore.json`.
 3. Store the password that decrypts the key from `keystore` in `password.txt`
 4. Run: `docker-compose up`.
+5. Run script to create the initiators.
+The output should be used to configure the initiator permossions.

 The oracles will be started for BSC and Ethereum.